Beit Yisrael: History

 Beit Yisrael originally consisted of one central street by the same name, which contained the main synagogue, with small alleyways branching off on which houses were built.
-Another main street, which connected the neighborhood to Mea Shearim, was built later and named for Rabbi Dayan.
+Another main street, which connected the neighborhood to Mea Shearim, was built later and named for Dayan.
 Two-story houses lined the roads, with spacious courtyards behind them and a shared well for every two houses.
 The inhabitants were originally poor people who could not afford housing in other neighborhoods, though many olim from across the globe settled there as well.
 By 1900, there were sixty houses and two synagogues.
 Throughout the years of Mandate Palestine, the neighborhood continued to grow, eventually expanding to the north.
+During the 1947–1949 Palestine war Beit Yisrael was on the front lines, and from 1949 until 1967, it was situated adjacent to the Armistice Line and the border with Jordan.